MitchyTh/VRGameFall2025/README.md

 Description
-This project (so far) is a VR environment where you can explore a basic bedroom
+This project (so far) is a VR environment where you can explore the room of an undead being that worships and sacrifices people to Cthulu and sleeps in a coffin

 Assets/asset packs used
 Unity asset store